fossasia/eventyay-tickets/doc/administrator/configure.rst

 Configuration
 =============

-You can configure pretalx in two different ways: using config files or environment variables.
+You can configure pretalx using config files or environment variables.
 You can combine those two options, and their precedence is in this order:

 1. Environment variables
 2. Configuration files